Neuronal and Computational Mechanisms of Vision and Cognition

 Whether navigating a city street or searching for your car keys, you depend on your visual system to successfully interact with and learn about the world around you.
 A central goal of our research is to understand how the brain uses visual information to guide decision making and learning.
 A mechanistic understanding of these essential cognitive functions is needed to develop the next generation of treatments for neurological diseases, brain injury and mental illness.

 We use sophisticated neurophysiological techniques to monitor the activity of neuronal ensembles during behavioral tasks which require visual recognition, decision making, and learning.
-To identify key computational mechanisms used by the brain, we employ advanced quantitative and statistical approaches, often in collaboration with our colleagues in mathematics and computer science.
+To identify key computational mechanisms used by the brain, we also employ advanced quantitative approaches such as neural network modeling and machine learning.

 We are always looking for talented and enthusiastic new lab members, including postdoctoral fellows, graduate students, research technicians and undergraduates.
 Interested candidates are encouraged to contact us directly.
 Prospective graduate students are encouraged to apply to the Ph.D. programs in Neurobiology or Computational Neuroscience here at The University of Chicago (link below).